vikasdvicky/stock-price-prediction-lstm/README.md

 # stock-price-prediction-lstm
+GOOG Dataset description:The data used in this project is of the Alphabet Inc3 from January 1, 2005 to June 20, 2017 , this is a series of data points indexed in time order or a time series.
+My goal was to predict the closing price for any given date after training.
+For ease of reproducibility and reusability, all data was pulled from the Google Finance Python API

 MSFT dataset description:
 Dataset is downloaded from https://www.alphavantage.co/documentation/ site for microsoft stock prices.
 The dataset contains daily opening, closing, high and low stock prices.
 The dataset contains entries from 2000-01-03 to 2018-06-20.

 Training model on google dataset:
 1. comment line no. 10 of utils.py file and make sure line no. 9 is uncommnet.
-2. uncommnet line no. 13, 23 and 24 of model.py file
+2. uncomment line no. 13, 23 and 24 of model.py file
 3. run the model.py file using below command python model.py